7 Mise-en-scène II: Lighting and Color

 Obviously there is a lot going on in this brief scene.
 Camera movement forges the connection between Kim Novak’s Madeleine and James Stewart’s Scottie, and even before we know who he is there to find, costume has pulled Madeleine out of the many diners in the restaurant.
 But the green of her dress by itself would not be sufficient to make her glisten like an emerald in its setting: it is the lighting that pulls her out of the crowd even more than the costume.
 And once she walks into the bar where Scottie is sitting, pausing to wait for her husband to catch up, first the backlight is turned way up (creating a kind of halo around her hair) and then the background light, separating her from the restaurant and seeming to make time—for Scottie, and for us—momentarily stop.
 This scene in fact is an excellent example—one with little dialogue—of production design (costume, movement of actors, and especially lighting) doing an incredible amount of narrative work that has little to do with words on a screenplay.

 As we have seen, the three main lights—key, fill, and back—are a shorthand for a myriad of combinations.
-The lights can be angled, diffused, increased and decreased in intensity to create a range of different effects.
-Our goal as film students is to try and think about the positioning of the lights (for example, where is the primary source of illumination—or the key light—positioned in relation to the primary subject?) and anything unusual in their balance that calls attention to itself (as in the above scene).
-In much narrative film, the look and feel of the lighting is fairly “neutral”—an even lighting that does not call attention as being particularly meaningful.
+The lights can be angled, diffused, increased and decreased in intensity, each combination of adjustments creating different effects.
+Our goal as film students is to try and imagine the positioning of the lights (for example, where is the primary source of illumination—or the key light—positioned in relation to the primary subject?), keeping an eye anything unusual in their balance that calls attention to itself (as in the above scene).
+In much narrative film, the look and feel of the lighting is fairly “neutral”—an even lighting that does not call attention to itself.
 Predictably, we call this neutral lighting: where the lighting is even and balanced throughout the frame.

 Some lighting jumps out as being far from neutral.
 This is especially the case with what we call low-key lighting.
-As a young film student (who was also a bit dyslexic) I always found the term “low-key lighting” confusing in that the key light is not lowered for this shot, but is in fact far more dominant than in traditional three-point lighting; in fact, it is the fill and back lights that are lowered or non-existent for this style of lighting.
-Often the back light is eliminated entirely, and the effect is very similar to what DeMille was after in 1915 in The Cheat.
-We will see this at play in some key scenes in Citizen Kane, and it is most closely associated in 1940s and 50s Hollywood with film noir, which borrowed some of its techniques from Kane.
+As a young film student (who was also a bit dyslexic) I always found the term “low-key lighting” confusing in that the key light is not lowered for this shot, but is in fact far more dominant than in traditional three-point lighting; in fact, it is the fill and back lights that are lowered or turned off for this style of lighting.
+Often the effect is very similar to what DeMille was after in 1915 in The Cheat.
+We will see this at play in some key scenes in Citizen Kane, and it is most closely associated in 1940s and 50s Hollywood with film noir, which borrowed some of its lighting and camera techniques from Kane.

-In fact, part of the reason low-key lighting would emerge during the wartime 1940s was that lights were being rationed and budgets greatly reduced as part of the war effort.
-Low-key lighting allowed them to cut budgets on sets by not lighting (and therefore, not building) the backgrounds, keeping the emphasis on the characters and their psychological drama—a drama represented subjectively in the lighting itself.
+In fact, part of the reason low-key lighting would emerge during the wartime 1940s was that lights were being rationed and budgets greatly reduced due to the war effort.
+Low-key lighting allowed productions to cut budgets on sets by not lighting (and therefore, not building) full backgrounds, keeping the emphasis on the characters and their psychological drama—a drama represented subjectively in the lighting itself.

 My very favorite 1940s film noir of all time is Out of the Past (dir.
 Jacques Tourneur; 1947).
 Here, our protagonist (played by Robert Mitchum) has escaped his dark past and started a new life in an idyllic small town.
-Inevitably, a chance encounter allows those he had hoped to leave behind forever to find him, forcing him to have to explain everything about his past to his new small-town girl—including about his disastrous affair with his ex, Kathie.
+Inevitably, a chance encounter allows those he had hoped to leave behind forever to find him, forcing him to have to explain everything about his past to his small-town girlfriend—including about his disastrous affair with his ex, Kathie.
 The film switches between a neutral lighting scheme for our protagonist in his current happy life with Ann to a heavy use of low-key lighting for the scenes set in his past with Kathie.
-Below we see Jeff (Mitchum) with Ann and, on the right, with Kathie, in the past:
+Below we see Jeff (Mitchum) with Ann (Virginia Huston), and, on the right, with Kathie (Jane Greer), in the past:

 Using our virtual studio, here is an example of how a film noir setup would look, with its in-camera results on the right: